Apium graveolens 'Utah 52-70'

 Overview

-Apium graveolens 'Utah 52-70' is a biennial vegetable grown as an annual, reaching 20-26 inches (50-65 cm) tall with a spread of 10-12 inches (25-30 cm) and an upright, compact, bunching habit.
-An improved selection from the Utah celery breeding line, the '52-70' designation indicates selection year and line number.
-It produces thick, smooth, dark green stalks 9-10 inches (23-25 cm) long—shorter than 'Tall Utah' but with a thicker, more compact heart and improved disease resistance.
+Apium graveolens 'Utah 52-70' is a biennial vegetable in the carrot family (Apiaceae) grown as an annual, reaching 20-26 inches (50-65 cm) tall with a 10-12 inch (25-30 cm) spread and an upright compact bunching habit.
+The improved selection from the Utah celery breeding line carries the '52-70' designation indicating the selection year and breeding line number from the University of Utah breeding program.
+The cultivar produces thick smooth dark green stalks 9-10 inches (23-25 cm) long — shorter than 'Tall Utah' but with a thicker more compact heart and improved disease resistance over older Utah types.
 Stalks are crisp and stringless with a nutty celery flavor.
-Days to maturity 75-90 from transplant—slightly faster than 'Tall Utah'.
-Growth rate is moderate.
-Cool-season crop—same demanding culture as all celery.
+Days to maturity 75-90 from transplant, slightly faster than 'Tall Utah'.
+The cultivar is a cool-season crop with the same demanding culture as all celery: consistent moisture, rich soil, steady cool temperatures, and a long growing season.

 Native Range

-Apium graveolens is native to Europe and western Asia—marshes and coastal areas.
-'Utah 52-70' is an improved selection from the University of Utah celery breeding program.
+Apium graveolens is native to Europe and western Asia, where the wild ancestor still grows in salt-tolerant marshes and coastal areas.
+The 'Utah 52-70' cultivar is an improved selection from the University of Utah celery breeding program.

 Suggested Uses